 - Seating preference cannot be accomplished at this time.
 You are asked to please follow the directives of the ushers.

 - You may be sharing a pew with another household, but a social distance (6 ft.) is required between the households – which may be an individual, a couple, or multiple members of a family.

-- The Narthex will remain clear throughout the Mass, no standing in the Narthex will be allowed except for the Narthex guardian.
+- Standing in the Narthex is not permitted except for the Narthex guardian.

 - The Cry rooms and the Nursery are CLOSED.

 Mass Procedures —

 - There will be no paper in the Sanctuary.
 You can view the readings for the day at the “Word Among Us” website on your phone at wau.org/meditations/ or use your the Saint Brigid Parish APP